shane-rubrik/rsc-rbs-reporter/README.md

 The script is smart.
 It will automatically populate the "Manual Validation Recommended" column if it detects any of the following:

-Outdated Version: The host is reporting an older 8.x version.
+* *Outdated Version*: The host is reporting an older 8.x version.
-Status Unknown: The host is connected but the upgrade state is unclear.
+* *Status Unknown*: The host is connected but the upgrade state is unclear.
-Missing Metadata: The version cannot be determined via the API.
+* *Missing Metadata*: The version cannot be determined via the API.

 📄 LicenseThis project is licensed under the MIT License.
 See the LICENSE file for the full text.